This post contains affiliate links.

 - 3 tablespoons mirin or rice cooking wine

-- 1 tablespoon unfiltered, organic honey, such as Appalachian Bee’s Wildflower Honey
+- 1 tablespoon unfiltered, organic honey

 - 2 teaspoons fresh squeezed lemon or orange juice